Examination Yuan: Establishment and relocation to Taiwan

 Examination Yuan building in Wenshan, Taipei.

 After the end of Northern Expedition in 1928, the Nationalist government set up the preparatory office of the Examination Yuan in October 1928 in which the organic law was promulgated.
 In May 1929, the headquarters of the Examination Yuan was inaugurated at Guan Gong and Yue Fei Temple in Nanjing.
 In January 1930, the Examination Yuan and its subordinates Examination Committee and Ministry of Civil Service were formally established.
 In December 1937, the headquarters was temporarily relocated to Chongqing during the Second Sino-Japanese War.
 After the end of World War II in 1945, the headquarters was moved back to Nanjing.

-In January 1950, the headquarters were relocated temporarily to Taipei Confucius Temple in Taiwan after the Chinese Civil War.
+In January 1950, as a result of the Kuomintang's defeat in the Chinese Civil War, the headquarters were relocated temporarily to Taipei Confucius Temple in Taiwan, which was retroceded by the ROC from Japan after its half-century colonial rule following the end of World War II in 1945.
 In December 1951, the headquarters were moved to Muzha District, Taipei.
 In March 1990, the Yuheng Building of the Yuan was inaugurated.